 James’ natural bias towards the Remain campaign did play a part in my own opinions of the Brexit arguments.
 I’m still a US citizen so I couldn’t vote, but I did experience first hand the emotions of someone who had a lot invested in the result.
 And it wasn’t easy for me to say to him “but have you thought about why people want out of the EU?
 What about what they’re saying about the money and jobs?”

 We actually listened to the referendum count on the radio while on the road through Arizona, where we were driving, from Texas, to visit my brothers, and it was quite surreal, to say the least.
 Everyone will remember where they were when the referendum result was confirmed, I think.

 Where We Are Now

-Fast forward 2 years and so much water has already gone under the bridge in terms of what Brexit actually means in practice.
+Fast forward almost 3 years and so much water has already gone under the bridge; in terms of what Brexit actually means in practice.
 It seems like a lot of what was said in the campaigns may well not be completely accurate.
-But I’m definitely one of those who has accepted the result for what it is and agrees that the time for arguing about the idea of a second referendum is over.
+But I’m definitely one of those who has accepted the result for what it is; and agrees that the time for arguing about the idea of a second referendum is over.
 We need to look forward and make the best of the situation.
-There are a growing number of poor people in our great country and we need to focus on how we help not only ourselves and our families but those in need around us.
+There are a growing number of poor people in our great country.
+And we need to focus on how we help not only ourselves and our families; but those in need around us.

 One of the ways that I think Britain can really make a difference to the impact of Brexit is by having a more efficient tax system.

 When there is so much similar information in so many different places online, it can make what should be straightforward stressful, and sometimes what you need is to find one place where you can get all the necessary information you need, whether it be in relation to tax, benefits or employment.
-And in my view, we definitely need more simplicity in our lives and better communication, not only with those around us but with our Government and those whose responsibility it is to find the best way forward for all of us at this uncertain time.
+And in my view, we definitely need more simplicity in our lives and better communication.
+Not only with those around us; but with our Government.
+As well as those whose responsibility it is to find the best way forward for all of us at this uncertain time.